The Boys in the Pits

 The more money you have, apparently, the less it's worth.
 Spending causes some traders more problems than making it.
 (One trader claimed he drops 30 grand a year greasing the palms of traffic cops and maitre d's—an estimate the skeptical reader may dismiss as a species of pit bull.)
 According to Tamarkin, traders live in a "sort of parallel world that mimics the forms of upper-class reality."
 If Tamarkin's description is any guide, that world is further proof that money and class are not cause and effect.
 The lives of these "ultimate consumers" often veer toward parody.
 The Rolls Corniches and the $100 cab tips are less upper class than what the acquisitive middle class imagines upper class to be.
 Readers may dispute the proportions, if not the broader truth, of Tamarkin's claim that traders' retreats like suburban Burr Ridge contain a walnut-paneled library for every media room with Ultrasuede walls.
 Tamarkin does not reveal what those libraries contain, but it seems safe to assume that many of our heroes buy their books the way they buy their boats—by the foot.

 About the larger controversies that have dogged the exchanges over the years, Tamarkin has less to say.
 The exchanges have been suffered by dubious authorities for 140 years because they are believed to serve a public purpose.
-The central premise of capitalism, which is that individual interest, expressed collectively, achieves a common good, is made manifest in the pits, where greed is rendered as virtue by the alchemy of the marketplace.
+The central premise of capitalism, which is that individual interest, expressed collectively, achieves a common good, is thought to be made manifest in the pits, where greed is rendered as virtue by the alchemy of the marketplace.

 Exchange officials from the beginning have insisted that it is the market forces that ultimately set prices, and that the trading in the pits merely reflects them.
 Without futures trading to stabilize the seasonal ebb and flow of goods through the economy, farmers and consumers alike would be pummeled by cycles of glut and scarcity.
 What has always been true of corn has lately become true of capital as well, as money markets have been buffeted by their own storms and droughts, in the form of inflation, devaluations, and so on.